Tenerife

 After the death of Franco in 1975 there was a move towards decentralization in Spain and in 1982 the Canary Islands were granted autonomy to control their own affairs.

-Today the resorts of Los Cristianos and Playa de las Américas are the best known resorts on Tenerife, together accounting for a large proportion of the visitors to the island.
+Today the resorts of Los Cristianos and Playa de las Americas are the best known resorts on Tenerife, together accounting for a large proportion of the visitors to the island.
 Other resorts include Costa Adeje, Los Gigantes, Puerto de la Cruz and Puerto Santiago.
-The beaches were not Tenerife’s strongest point due mostly to the dull colour of the volcanic sand and this was resolved by importing better sand from the Sahara Desert to improve the colour and look of the more popular beaches.

-Getting to Tenerife is relatively easy and flights are available from most major European airports.
+Getting to Tenerife is relatively easy and flights are available from most major UK and European airports.
 Though there are 2 airports on Tenerife, most International flights arrive at the Reina Sofia airport in the south of the island.
 You can also arrive by ferry from Cadiz on the Spanish mainland or from the neighbouring islands.
 There are plenty of fine hotels in the main resorts so booking your Tenerife holidays should not be a problem.

-Tenerife Hotels: Principe Tenerife
+Tenerife Hotels: Principe Tenerife - Arona Gran

-Tenerife Golf: Amarilla Golf - Golf del Sur - Golf Las Americas
+Tenerife Golf: Amarilla Golf - Golf del Sur